tiffanytse/resources/launch-checklist.md

 - [ ] All text is free from spelling and grammar errors
 - [ ] There’s no placeholder text or images on the website
 - [ ] Content has semantically appropriate elements
-- [ ] Footer includes copyright information, terms, privacy policy, cookie notice
+- [ ] Footer includes copyright information, terms, privacy policy, cookie notice, etc.
 - [ ] All links work — [W3C link checker](http://validator.w3.org/checklink)
 - [ ] All images display properly